-The curriculum of the Bachelor of Science in International Relations & Diplomacy at AUT is developed by mirroring academically equivalent undergraduate programs offered by Arizona State University, in particular programs in International Relations and Political Science delivered through ASU’s School of Politics and Global Studies.
+The curriculum of the Bachelor of Science in International Relations & Diplomacy at AUT is developed by mirroring academically equivalent undergraduate programs offered by Arizona State University (ASU), in particular programs in International Relations and Political Science delivered through the School of Politics and Global Studies at ASU.
 The AUT program reflects the structure, learning objectives, and academic progression logic of these ASU programs, while being adapted to AUT’s institutional context, Uzbekistan’s regulatory framework, and local and regional labor-market needs.

 IR fundamentals